 Now granted, I’m not exactly your average traveller.

-I have studied various martial arts forms from early childhood, specifically the Japanese arts of Karate, Judo and Ju Jitsu, although I have tried my hand at a few others during my travels to different cultures and have gained a profound sense of self confidence and self esteem from that.
-I have even taught martial arts and self defence courses to both civilians and professionals in my time.
-On top of this I have military training from an earlier career choice and 15 years of travelling the world, including to some of the worlds supposed ‘danger zones’.
+I have studied various martial arts forms from early childhood, specifically the Japanese arts of Karate, Judo and Ju Jitsu, although I have tried my hand at a few others during my travels to different cultures as well and have gained a profound sense of self confidence and self esteem from that.
+I have even taught hostile envioronment training, personal protection, martial arts and self defence courses to both civilians and professionals in my time, both men and women.
+On top of this I have military training from an earlier career choice and on top of that over 20 years experience of travelling the world, including to many of the worlds supposed ‘danger zones’.

-I guess that is a fair amount of training and experience in keeping myself safe.
+I guess that is a fair amount of training and experience in understanding the realities of danger, the real levels of risk and keeping myself safe.

-Now being 6″2 and not exactly a small guy by most standards, all of this gives me a fair advantage when it comes to protecting myself and keeping myself safe on the road, and I have had it said to me – especially by women – that because of this I can’t possibly understand what it is like to travel the world and be at risk.
+Now being 6″2 and not exactly a small guy by most standards, all of this gives me a fair advantage when it comes to – physically at least – protecting myself and keeping myself safe on the road, and I have had it said to me – especially by women – that because of this I can’t possibly understand what it is like to travel the world and be at risk.

-I can see where they may be coming from, in a sense, but I heartily disagree.
+I can see where they may be coming from, in a sense, but I heartily disagree on two very different levels.

-Of course wherever you go and whatever you do there is always a chance – however remote – that something bad may happen, and it is important to prepare for and protect yourself from the prospect of those things happening to you.
+Of course wherever you go and whatever you do there is always a chance – however remote – that something bad may happen.
+Bad things happen to good people all of the time, as much at home as it does when travelling, probably more so in fact, and it is absolutely essential to prepare for and protect yourself from the prospect of those things happening to you.

 However, I also think it is important to manage those fears and concerns and inject a healthy dose of realism into them.

-It is completely natural to be concerned about the potential risks out there and prepare for them in a sensible and practical way.
+It is completely natural to be concerned about the potential risks out there but is is so important to have a realistic balance about that risk and prepare for it in a sensible and practical way.
 Where many people go wrong is when they allow those fears to become all consuming and dictate their actions.

 The truth is the reality of travel is somewhere in the middle of those extremes, but for the vast majority of people the vast majority of the time it is far closer to the former rather than the latter on a sliding scale.

 Let’s for a moment just look at the statistics here.
-According to the Office For National Statistics and The Foreign Commonwealth Office for example, the evidence shows that out of the 4 million UK citizens who travelled abroad between 2014 and 2015 (the latest statistics available), only 19, 244 travellers needed consular assistance worldwide, and that is for every issue, from serious crime to getting drunk and losing their passport.
+According to the Office For National Statistics and The Foreign Commonwealth Office for example, the evidence shows that out of the 4 million UK citizens who travelled abroad between 2014 and 2015 (the latest specific statistics on consular assistance for travellers available at the time of writing), only 19, 244 travellers needed consular assistance after becoming the victim of a crime worldwide, and that is for a wide range of issues, including non crimes such as losing a passport.

 And while we are at it, why not look at the statistics of our own home countries too?
+Crime rates in the US or the UK for example are often higher than in many of the popular destinations backpackers and travellers head to.
 You may just come to the conclusion that it can be as dangerous to stay at home than travel the world!

 Bad things can happen to good people anywhere, anytime.

-People will argue that those numbers are still 106 rapes and 152 sexual assaults too much, and I’d personally find it hard to disagree with that, but it still shows that the fear of becoming a victim is far greater than the actual statistical chances.
+People will argue that those numbers are still 106 rapes and 152 sexual assaults too much, and I’d personally find it hard to disagree with that.
+No one is denying that each and every single incident is a terrible, horrific crime, but it still shows that the fear of becoming a victim is far greater than the actual statistical chances.

 The recent hysteria over safety in Thailand, and in particular the island of Koh Tao, is a prime example of how skewed the fear of crime can be over the actual reality.
-Fear of becoming a victim started reaching fever pitch when a social media post went viral, yet the national statistics (for UK travellers) show that out of 956,312 travellers and residents in Thailand in 2013 – 2014, there were 362 deaths, 11 rapes, 6 sexual assaults.
+Fear of becoming a victim started reaching fever pitch when a social media post went viral, yet the national statistics specific to Thailand (for UK travellers) show that out of 956,312 travellers and residents in Thailand in 2013 – 2014, there were 362 deaths in total, 11 rapes and 6 sexual assaults.

-When statements like ‘it’s too dangerous to travel as a woman to Thailand because you will be raped or murdered’ are on the verge of becoming so common that they are practically hyperbole, someone needs to step up and just introduce some common sense into the fearmongering.
-Yes, you may be one of the 11, but you are much more likely to be part of the other 956, 301.
+When statements like ‘it’s too dangerous to travel as a woman to Thailand because you will be raped or murdered’ are on the verge of becoming so common that they are practically hyperbole, and a common erroneous assumption that all women travellers at all times will always be a victim and will always be at risk, someone needs to step up and just introduce some common sense into the fearmongering.
+Yes, you may be one of the 11, but you are much more likely to be part of the other million or so.
+Yes bad things can and do happen, but the likelihood is that they won’t.

 One of the things I hear so often from female readers on the topic of safety is the fact that women are treated differently in other parts of the world.

-There are places that will challenge female travellers on many levels, there are countries that are still in many ways patriarchal, you may encounter situations that challenge your own political or social belief systems or even make you feel uncomfortable.
+There are places that will challenge female travellers on many levels, you may encounter situations that challenge your own political or social belief systems or even make you feel uncomfortable.
 That does not necessarily make them dangerous.
 In fact being challenged and exploring different cultural viewpoints is one of the reasons to and the best parts of travel!

 Yes you may encounter cultures that have different paradigms on gender to your own Western ideals, especially in large parts – not all – of the Middle East for example.
-You may come across men who are misogynistic in their behaviour or attitudes, just as I have encountered misandrist women in the West!
-You’ll get idiots like that anywhere in the world.
+You may come across individual men who are misogynistic in their behaviour or attitudes, just as I have encountered misandrist women in the West!
+You’ll get idiots like that anywhere in the world, that doesn’t mean everyone will be like that all of the time.
 But at the same time those very same cultures may give you the experience of other women actively looking out for you, inviting you into their homes for a meal or showing you to the female only train carriage in a way that male travellers never will.

 What those societal norms are not – and I emphasize that word very specifically – is an automatic danger zone for all women.